onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-4/README.md

             persistentVolumeClaim:
               claimName: sdc-stage-libs-pvc

 Specify three instance of SDC and start the deployment.
-These Pods will load the <code>streamsets-libs</code> directory as a read-only file systems.
+These Pods will load the <code>streamsets-libs</code> directory as a read-only file system.

 We can see the three SDC Pods are running (along with the completed Job and our Control Agent):